Reforesting Hawai'i’s koa for future generations.

 Siglo Partners with Nicholas Koch

-Nick Koch, a local forester with extensive experience in managing Hawaiiʻs forests, became a partner.
+Nick Koch, a forester with extensive experience in managing Hawai'iʻs forests, became a partner with Siglo.

-With over 20 years of experience in the field, Nick is deeply interested in restoring, augmenting and improving Hawaii’s forests.
-At Siglo, we believe that in aligning the interests of the forest industry, landowners and the environment, we can benefit from the forests while bequeathing an intact resource for the future.
+At Siglo, we believe that by aligning the interests of the forest industry, landowners and the environment, our current generation can benefit from these forests, while passing on an improved forest resource for the next generation.

-We planted pedigreed seedlings with the the best disease resistance that HARC had available; that population should yield Siglo and HARC large quantities of elite seed by about 2026.
-Through research and agronomy, we’re restoring koa across a wide range of environments throughout Hawaii.
+We planted pedigreed seedlings with the best disease resistance that HARC had available; that population should yield both Siglo Tonewoods and HARC large quantities of elite seed by about 2026, perhaps sooner.
+Through research and classic tree improvement, we are restoring koa across many environments throughout Hawai'i.